-- RopGetPropertiesList (MS-OXCROPS] section 2.2.8.5) followed by RopGetPropertiesSpecific (MS-OXCROPS] section 2.2.8.3) - RopGetPropertiesAll ([MS-OXCROPS] section 2.2.8.4)
+- RopGetPropertiesList ([MS-OXCROPS] section 2.2.8.5) followed by RopGetPropertiesSpecific ([MS-OXCROPS] section 2.2.8.3) - RopGetPropertiesAll ([MS-OXCROPS] section 2.2.8.4)

 Clients can explicitly request conversion to a pure MIME message or to a TNEF message by doing one of the following.
-A MIME writer SHOULD honor such a client request for message format.
+A MIME writer SHOULD return the message format requested by the client.